 What to Expect

-The night before surgery you will be allowed to eat dinner.
+The night before procedure you will be allowed to eat dinner.
 Nothing to eat or drink after midnight except for small sips of water with medication.
-We will notify you which of your medications you should take the night before and the morning of your surgery.
+We will notify you which of your medications you should take the night before and the morning of your procedure.

 In addition to the cardiothoracic surgeon the following personnel will help care for you: nurse practitioners, specially trained cardiac surgery nurses, pharmacists, music therapist, physical therapist, respiratory therapist, dietician, discharge planning nurses and cardiac rehabilitation nurses.